-ROBERT R. BERLUTI
+ROBERT R. BERLUTI, ESQ.

 Robert Berluti, a partner at Berluti McLaughlin & Kutchin LLP, practices all aspects of complex civil litigation.
 He has extensive experience in jury and bench trials of all forms of business and employment disputes including.
 His accomplishments include securing the largest Massachusetts jury verdict ever recorded in an age discrimination case.
 His clients include large and small businesses in diverse industries.